 The Curious Case of Çatalhöyük

 The exhibition “The Curious Case of Çatalhöyük” is developed to celebrate the 25th excavation season of the Çatalhöyük Research Project.
-Known for its fascinating cutting-edge archaeological research methods, and laboratory collaborations, Çatalhöyük will be presented through experiment-based display features including 3D prints of finds, laser-scanned overviews of excavation areas, and immersive Virtual Reality (VR) opportunities that bring the 9000-year-old Çatalhöyük settlement back to life.
-The exhibition will remain open at the ANAMED Gallery in Istanbul from 21 June 2017 to 14 January 2018.
+Known for its fascinating cutting-edge archaeological research methods, and laboratory collaborations, Çatalhöyük is presented through experiment-based display features including 3D prints of finds, laser-scanned overviews of excavation areas, and immersive Virtual Reality (VR) opportunities that bring the 9000-year-old Çatalhöyük settlement back to life.
+The exhibition will remain open at the ANAMED Gallery in Istanbul from 21 June 2017 to 18 February 2018.

 Çatalhöyük is a Neolithic settlement, located in the Konya plain, in central Turkey.
 It has been excavated under the directorship of Ian Hodder since 1993 and has resulted in universally significant research.
 The exhibition project was developed under the supervision of Ian Hodder and curated by Duygu Tarkan with the contributions of researchers from the Çatalhöyük Research Project.
 The exhibition is designed by PATTU Architecture and made possible by the support of Yapı Kredi Bank that is one of the main sponsors of Çatalhöyük excavations since 1997 and the technological sponsorship of Arçelik.